Packing list for ski tours

 • Crampons with Antistoll

-• A light climbing harness is sufficient for ski tours.
-You rarely hang in the harness.
+A light harness is sufficient for ski tours, as you are rarely really „hanging in the harness“.

 Questions and answers about the packing list for ski tours and ski touring equipment ?¿